 Any pregnancy that is ended with medical intervention is technically considered an abortion.
 But Tonick believes there is an important distinction to be made in the case of ectopic pregnancies.
 “This is not a pregnancy that can be healthy,” she says.

 While Tonick has not experienced any disruptions in care due to the recent overturning of Roe v.
 Wade—Colorado passed a state law earlier this year that codified the right to an abortion—she has heard stories of treatment for ectopic pregnancies being delayed in states that have passed restrictive anti-abortion laws, like Texas.
-And there is currently a battle waging over methotrexate across the country since the drug is also one of the drugs commonly used in medical abortions.
+There is currently a battle waging over methotrexate across the country since the drug is also one of the drugs commonly used in medical abortions.

 woman holding sign that reads "hands off my reproductive rights"